-Adjusted income (loss) from continuing operations before interest, taxes, depreciation, amortization, stock-based compensation expense, restructuring charges, project loss reserves, acquisition costs, executive severance and transition costs, and fair value adjustment related to TrafficCast's opening balance inventory ("Adjusted EBITDA") was approximately \$4.5 million, \$7.5 million and \$4.2 million for the fiscal years ended March 31, 2022, 2021 and 2020, respectively.
+Adjusted income (loss) from continuing operations before taxes, depreciation, amortization, interest expense, stock-based compensation expense, restructuring charges, project loss reserves, acquisition earnout payments, and executive severance and transition costs ("Adjusted EBITDA") was approximately \$(6.6) million, and \$4.5 million for the fiscal years ended March 31, 2023 and 2022, respectively.
+Components of Adjusted EBITDA may be adjusted from time to time to reflect specific events and circumstances as they occur.